HariSekhon/Knowledge-Base/ci-cd.md

 - [CircleCI](https://circleci.com/) - mature long standing frontrunner among hosted CI/CD systems
   - free tier with 6000 build minutes a month and 30 parallel builds
+  - self-hosted [runners](https://github.com/HariSekhon/Kubernetes-configs/tree/master/circleci) can be run on Kubernetes
 - [Travis CI](https://www.travis-ci.com/) - one of the first best hosted CI/CD systems
   - used to be free for open source on travis-ci.org which has been shut down
     - legacy now as a result